ulf-zwulf/contiki/examples/avr-rss2/mote-test/README.md

 rss2-test
 =========
-Program to test various HW of the rss2-mote.
+Program to test various HW functions of the rss2-mote.
 Typically this is run after assembly.
 Serial bootloader is expcted first next rss2-test can be flashed via the serial bootloader.
 See separate avrdude command below.

 LED result
 ----------
+After 5 sec.

 If test passed: Both yellow and red LED are blinking.

 If not passed: No blinking LEDS.